sdarlington/sdarlington.github.io/content/posts/2009-01-13-the-w-effect.md

     - Software
 ---

-This is probably the meanest article title I’ve ever written, as the “W” refers to a person, someone that I used to work with ((In fact I had a number of choices, and that’s the point.
-However this, as you’ll see, is an extreme case and is the first I remember.)).
+This is probably the meanest article title I’ve ever written, as the “W” refers to a person, someone that I used to work with[^1].
 The critical phrase went something like this:

 “How hard can it be?
 It’s only a button!”